dentarg/auth0-blog/_posts/2018-04-24-whats-new-in-angular6.markdown

 ## 8. Hello Schematics

 **Schematics** is a new scaffolding library that's used by the Angular CLI to generate custom templates.
-The Angular team has always been keen on improving developer productivity, thus the birth of **schematics**.
+The Angular team has always been keen on improving developer productivity, which explains the birth of **schematics**.

 With Schematics, you can easily create Angular libraries like so: